MergeTree engine and other engines of this family (

 TO DISK 'xxx') or to volume (

-TO VOLUME 'xxx').
+TO VOLUME 'xxx'), or aggregating values in expired rows.
 Default type of the rule is removal (

 DELETE).
-List of multiple rules can specified, but there should be no more than one
+List of multiple rules can be specified, but there should be no more than one

 For more details, see TTL for columns and tables